TrueDeck/Documentation/WhitePaper.md

   **Incentive:** Players will be rewarded with loyalty points while playing TrueDeck games.
 For a limited period of time after platform goes live, extra loyalty points will be rewarded.
 Detailed incentive structure will be decided later.

 #### 2. DAO Member
-TrueDeck will work as “Decentralized Autonomous Organization (DAO)” through an on-chain governance mechanism.
+TrueDeck will work as “Decentralised Autonomous Organization (DAO)” through an on-chain governance mechanism.
 This will help TrueDeck managing complex business functions in a completely decentralized manner.
 DAO Members will take decisions on proposal submitted by the community through a smart-contract voting mechanism.

 TrueDeck team is currently researching on the various governance models and designing the most effective governance model for TrueDeck Platform.